bradley2W1DL/trans_union/README.md

 __bold__ = currently implemented

-*Many of these wsdl endpoints share same or similar input formats and this gem could easily be entended to include more operations.
+*Many of these wsdl endpoints share same or similar input formats and this gem could easily be extended to include more operations.
 See TLOxp documentation for more information.